The RiskModels Hierarchical Factor Model

 | Raw total return of the ETF (NOT residualized / orthogonalized) | |

-| Residual idiosyncratic return (very small by construction) |
+| Residual stock-specific return (very small by construction) |

 This is a mathematical identity — by construction, the hedge-ratio-weighted ETF returns plus the residual must equal the stock return.
 At runtime, we verify this reconciliation holds to within 0.1% for every stock on every date as a data-integrity check.
 If it doesn't balance, something is wrong with the input data or computation — not the math.
 This says nothing about the predictive accuracy of the betas or hedges themselves, which are noisy estimates from rolling regressions.